pousse-cafe/pousse-cafe.github.io/documentation.md

     }

 `MongoDataAccess` super-class provides fills the gap between the Mongo repository and Pousse-Café's Data Access interface.
-It is also responsible for the conversion between the Domain key and the MongoDB-specific key (which must be Java-serializable).
+It is also responsible for the conversion between the Domain ID and the MongoDB-specific key (which must be Java-serializable).

 The `repository` field is annotated with `@Autowired`.
 This is a particular case where a Pousse-Café component (the Data Access) actually needs direct injection by Spring (see [Spring Integration](#spring-integration)).